-NOTICE OBLIGATIONS AS AN EMPLOYEE:
+NOTICE OBLIGATIONS AS AN EMPLOYEE

 - Give your employer reasonable notice.
+To receive Give your employer reasonable notice.
 To receive reasonable accommodation, obtain a transfer, or take PDL, you must give your employer sufficient notice for your employer to make appropriate plans.
-Sufficient notice means 30 days advance notice if the need for the reasonable accommodation, transfer, or PDL is foreseeable, or as soon as practicable if the need is an emergency or unforeseeable. - Provide a written medical certification from your health care Provide a written medical certification from your health care provider, Except in a medical emergency where there is no time to obtain it, your employer may require you to supply a written medical certification from your health care provider of the medical need for your reasonable accommodation, transfer or PDL.
-If the need is an emergency or unforeseeable, you must provide this certification within the time free uncomplexer requested uplean it is not time frame your employer requests, unless it is not practicable for you to do so under the circumstances despite your diligent, good faith efforts.
+Sufficient notice means 30 days advance notice if the need for the reasonable accommodation, transfer, or PDL is foreseeable, or as soon as practicable if the need is an emergency or unforeseeable. emergency or unforeseeable. - Provide a written medical certification from your health care provider.
+Except in a medical emergency where care provider.
+Except in a medical emergency where there is no time to obtain it, your employer may require you to supply a written medical certification from your health care provider of the medical need for your reasonable accommodation, transfer or PDL.
+If the need is an emergency or unforeseeable, you must provide this certification within the time frame your employer requests, unless it is not practicable for you to do so under the circumstances despite your diligent, good faith efforts.
 Your employer must provide at least 15 calendar days for you to submit the certification.
 See if your employer has a copy of a medical certification form to give to your health care provider to complete. - Please note that if you fail to give your employer reasonable advance notice or, if your employer requires it, written medical certification of your medical need, your employer may be justified in delaying your reasonable accommodation, transfer, or PDL.

-ADDITIONAL LEAVE UNDER THE CALIFORNIA FAMILY RIGHTS ACT (CFRA):
+ADDITIONAL LEAVE UNDER THE CALIFORNIA FAMILY RIGHTS ACT (CFRA)

-CARACTERNILT RIGHTS ACT (CFRA): Under the California Family Rights Act (CFRA), if you have more than 12 months of service with an employer, and have worked at least 1,250 hours in the 12-month period before the date you want to begin your leave, you may have a right to a family care or medical leave (CFRA leave).
-This leave may be up to 12 workweeks in a 12-month period for the birth, adoption, or foster care placement of your child\\, or for your own serious health condition or that of your child, parent\\\, spouse, domestic partner, grandparent, grandchild, or sibling.
-Employers may pay their employees while taking CFRA leave, but employees are not required to do so, unless the employee is taking accrued paid time-off while on CFRA leave.
-Employees taking CFRA leave may be eligible for California's Paid Family Leave (PFL) program, which is administered by the Employment Development Department (EDD).
+Under the California Family Rights Act (CFRA), if you have more than 12 months of service with an employer, and have worked at least 1,250 hours in the 12-month period before the date you want to begin your leave, you may have a right to a family care or medical leave (CFRA leave).
+This leave may be up to 12 workweeks in a 12-month period for the birth, adoption, or foster care placement of your child, or for your own serious health condition or that of your child, parent, spouse, domestic partner, grandparent, grandchild, sibling, or someone else related by blood or in family-like relationship with the employee ("designated person").
+Employers may pay their employees while taking CFRA leave, but employers are not required to do so, unless the employee is taking accrued paid time-off while on CFRA leave.
+Employees taking CFRA leave may be eligible for benefits administered by Employment Development Department.
+Under the California Family Rights Act (CFRA), if you have